 - Coat is accurate to order (UV protection, Blue-filter, AR vs no-AR, etc.?)

-- Free of Defects (No Pooling or Discolourations)
+- Free of Defects (No Pooling, Discolourations or Pit Marks)

-- Proper Tint (including Photochromic and Polarization Angle)
+- Proper Tints and Treatments (including Photochromic and Polarization Angle)

 - Basics (Sphere, Cylinder, Axis, ADD)